AlexTey99/AlexTey99/README.md

 👨‍💻 I am Alex Tey, a **Front End Web Developer**.

-Frontend web developer with more than 2 years of experience in the industry.
+Frontend web developer with more than 2 years of experience.
 I have a strong knowledge of HTML, CSS, and JavaScript, as well as the fundamental principles of web design and usability.
 During my time as a self-taught developer, I have worked on various personal and collaborative projects that have allowed me to enhance my technical skills and gain hands-on experience in developing responsive and accessible websites.
-I have experience using popular frameworks and libraries such as Bootstrap and jQuery, and I am familiar with version control tools like Git.
+I have experience using popular frameworks and libraries such as ReactJS, Bootstrap and jQuery, and I am familiar with version control tools like Git.

 ## 🛠️ Skills